 ” and “learning

-” became “dream” and “grow.”
+and development” became “dream” and “grow.”
 The other steps in their “People Philosophy are win, celebrate, live well and give back.

 Gottung jokes that she could retire happily after the CEO, at a forum